ProjectsGm2/Gm2-Wordpress-Suite/docs/index.md

 ## ChatGPT Logging

 When logging is enabled, the **Gm2 → ChatGPT** page shows a table of recent prompts and responses.
 This data is written to `chatgpt.log` inside the plugin directory.
 Use the **Enable Logging** checkbox on the ChatGPT settings page to turn logging on or off.

+Each log row now includes small expand/collapse controls.
+Click the **Prompt sent** or **Response received** label to toggle the full text of that entry.
+This makes it easier to browse long conversations without leaving the page cluttered.

-If you need to clear the entries, click the **Reset Logs** button below the table.
+If you need to clear the log and start over, click the **Reset Logs** button below the table.